-- 4.125 A notice of a damages claim is made when an insurer receives a signed Application for Damages Under Common Law form and all information required within the Application for Personal Injury Benefits form. - 4.126 The notice of claim must contain the following information: - (a) for a damages claim the CTP Green Slip claim form Application for damages under common law, containing the information relevant to the claim as set out in Table 4.4 of Schedule 4.1 (below) - (b) for notice for a compensation to relatives claim the CTP Green Slip claim form - Application to compensate relatives containing the information relevant to the claim as set out in Table 4.5 of Schedule 4.1 (below). - 4.127 A claimant must provide a signed authority with the notice of claim authorising the insurer to release information and documents to relevant parties and obtain information and documents relevant to the claim.
+4.115 A notice of a damages claim is made when an insurer receives a signed application for damages under common law form (available on the Authority's website) and all information required within the application for personal injury benefits form (available on the Authority's website).

+- 4.116 The notice of claim must contain the following information: - (a) for a damages claim the CTP Green Slip claim form Application for damages under common law, containing the information relevant to the claim as set out in Table 4.4 of Schedule 4.1 (below) - (b) for notice for a compensation to relatives claim the CTP Green Slip claim form - Application to compensate relatives containing the information relevant to the claim as set out in Table 4.5 of Schedule 4.1(below). - 4.117 A claimant must provide a signed authority with the notice of claim authorising the insurer to release information and documents to relevant parties and obtain information and documents relevant to the claim.